-If you wish to make an already-existing procedure dynamic it must
+If you wish to make an already-existing procedure dynamic, then it must

 It is often useful to have a dynamic declaration for a procedure even if it is to be created only by assertions.
 This helps another person to understand your program, since it emphasizes the fact that there are no pre-existing clauses for this procedure, and it also avoids the possibility of Prolog stopping to tell you there are no clauses for this procedure if you should happen to call it before any clauses have been asserted.
 This is because unknown procedure catching (see Undefined Predicates) does not apply to dynamic procedures; it is presumed that a call to a dynamic procedure should simply fail if there are no clauses for it.

-If a program needs to make an undefined procedure dynamic, this can be achieved
+If a program needs to make an undefined procedure dynamic, then this can be achieved

 clause/2 on that procedure.
 The call will fail because the